 This principle was first applied to laser diodes in the form of diode arrays , but is also suitable for fiber lasers .
 Whereas diode lasers have the advantages of being directly electrically pumped and of being very efficient, fiber-based systems can have a higher power per emitter, and the emitters can have a broader gain bandwidth, so that much higher powers are possible.

 Of course, power scalability can be limited, e.g. by thermal effects on the wavelength-sensitive beam combiner.
 For transmission gratings, in particular, this introduces severe limitations, whereas reflection gratings could work at power levels of at least 100 kW, because they absorb less power and can be cooled from the back side.

 Compared with coherent beam combining, the technique of spectral beam combining has the great advantage of not requiring mutual temporal coherence of the combined beams.
 This eliminates some important technical challenges and makes it much easier to obtain stable operation at high power levels.
 On the other hand, the multi-wavelength nature of the output is then unavoidable, which may not matter for some applications while excluding others where a narrow-bandwidth output is required.

-The RP Photonics Buyer's Guide contains 3 suppliers for equipment for spectral beam combining.
+The RP Photonics Buyer's Guide contains 3 suppliers for spectral beam combining optics.
 Among them:

 |||V. Daneu et al., “Spectral beam combining of a broad-stripe diode laser array in an external cavity”, Opt.
 Lett.
 25 (6), 405 (2000)|